 The Emblem of Starfleet Command

 The Starfleet Command seal consists of a dark blue circle with a silver Starfleet arrowhead in the center.
 The Command star is cut out from the arrowhead, so we can see two bright dots through this "hole".
 Many more dots (stars) surround the arrowhead.
 The text on the upper edge of the circle reads "Starfleet Command", on the lower edge it is "United Federation of Planets".
 Two large dots separate these two blocks of text.
-A yellow flight path (or comet tail) runs from the left behind the arrowhead in a curve to the front and ends at the right dot between the two text blocks.
+A yellow "swoosh", probably representing a flight path (or comet tail), runs from the left behind the arrowhead in a curve to the front and ends at the right dot between the two text blocks.
 This feature is similar to the NASA logo.
 An outer and an inner red ring border the text area, which itself is black.

 The Starfleet Command emblem never appeared on TNG and was created by Michael Okuda as late as for the fourth season of DS9.
 It is prominent in several DS9 and Voyager episodes.